earthly/website/blog/_posts/2024-01-30-showboaters.md

 }
 ~~~

 I think pure showboating is rare and rarely totally intentional.
-If you know all the intricate features of a language, then, of course, when you create a solution for a problem, you might reach for those features.
+If you know all the intricate features of a language, then, you might reach for those features when you create a solution.
 And it might not be apparent that this will make newcomers struggle; it s just the obvious way to structure the solution.
 It's just the curse of knowledge.

-And add to that the fact that most people using an expressive language are enjoying the power they wield.
-And if you learn about a new feature, library or, technique, or whatever, you might want to use it.
+And add to that that most people using an expressive language enjoy the power they wield.
+And if you learn about a new feature, library, technique, or whatever, you might want to use it.
 And maybe sometimes you use it when it's not strictly needed.
 And you wake up one day, and no one outside your group understands your code.

 So use some constraint.
-Everybody goes through a maximalist phase where they end up using some feature more than they should and pushing a concept to its limits.
-But maybe do that in a side project and not the thing someone else is going to inherit.
+Everybody goes through a maximalist phase where they use some feature more than they should, pushing a concept to its limits.
+But maybe do that in a side project and not the thing someone else will inherit.

 ~~~{.csharp caption="RayTracer in Single Statement"}
 ...